chenjcharlotte/MCA-2020/week2.md

 # Week 2: Notated Data

-This week, I transcribed the song *You'll Be Back* to MuseScore file, which is the 7th song of Act One of the musical Hamilton.
-The song is written by Lin-Manuel Miranda.
+This week, I transcribed the song *You'll Be Back* to MuseScore file.
+The song is the 7th song of Act One of the musical Hamilton and is written by Lin-Manuel Miranda.
 The music sheet can be found on [SheetMusicFree](https://sheetmusic-free.com/youll-be-back-sheet-music-hamilton/).
 The screenshots of my MuseScore file is shown below.